Quick Start All Prompts

 Claude Code Implementation Prompts

 Copy and paste these prompts into Claude Code.
-These assume F3_FRAMEWORK.md is in your project root.
+These assume the F3_*.md module files are in your project root.

 Setup